The UK government imposes an Air Passenger Duty in relation to each passenger travelling on flights originating from London.

 Are there any other exemptions?

-Passengers who are on EU inbound connecting flights (within 24 hours) e.g. Copenhagen to London then London to Hong Kong, are not liable to pay Air Passenger Duty.
+Passengers who are on EU inbound connecting flights (within 24 hours) e.g. Copenhagen to London then London to Los Angeles, are not liable to pay Air Passenger Duty.
 The connecting flights must be detailed on the same ticket, or if purchased online, must be purchased at the same time through the same portal.
-If you have paid Air Passenger Duty (GB) on your original ticket for economy class, then you need to pay the additional amount if you upgrade into one of the higher service classes.
+If you have paid Air Passenger Duty (GB) on your original ticket for Economy class, then you need to pay the additional amount if you upgrade into one of the higher service classes.

 What currency will I be charged in?